Summer Research Program

 Who Should Apply?

-- Have completed their junior year by the program’s start date.
+- Have completed their senior year by the program’s start date.

 - Display an aptitude for science and math.